akrettmann/akrettmann.github.io/index2.md

+---
+title: akrettmann
+layout: default
+---

 ## Home

-* Anna K. Krettmann
+** Anna K. Krettmann

-* I am an ESRC funded PhD student at the [Leeds Institute for Data Analytics] (https://lida.leeds.ac.uk/) at the University of Leeds.
+** I am an ESRC funded PhD student at the [Leeds Institute for Data Analytics] (https://lida.leeds.ac.uk/) at the University of Leeds.
 My research project focuses on utilising artificial intelligence in overcoming the value-action gap in sustainable consumption for mainstream consumers.

-* Welcome to my page!
+** Welcome to my page!

 ## About Me
 I graduated with an MSc in International Management from King’s College London and previously obtained a BSc (Hons) in International Business from the University of Roehampton, London.
 Following my studies, I working in the private sector, first as a Buying Manager for Lidl UK and most recently as an Associate Category Manager at Walmart Canada.